 And who knows?
 Next time you might be staying as a friend and not as a paying guest!
 (No promises though.)

-If you choose, you can get a place with dining table and kitchen, so besides saving money on the accommodation itself, you can also save money by cooking at home and eating in, rather than having to spend a lot at the nearest restaurant.
+If you choose, you can get a place with a dining table and kitchen, so besides saving money on the accommodation itself, you can also save money by cooking at home and eating in, rather than having to spend a lot at the nearest restaurant.
 Whether it’s a luxurious mansion or kitchenette in even the tiniest of spaces, rentals usually have plates, mugs, glasses, bowls, cutlery, and coffee makers and microwaves.

 Are Airbnb reviews legit?
-Airbnb wants every guest to be safe so they created a world-class review system where tenants are encouraged to be honest about their experience because it stays invisible until the reviewing period has locked.
+Airbnb wants every guest to be safe so they created a world-class review system where tenants are encouraged to be honest about their experience because it stays invisible until the reviewing period has passed.

 Guests are given the power to tell the truth and “make or break” the place they stayed at since the platform forbids the owner to change or remove the review.
 Every comment you can read on Airbnb is based on finished stays and experiences.
 Plus, some hosts often depend on the money they earn renting their property and one bad experience from any guest would devastate their income.
 It might be a bleak perspective, but hey, that’s something of a guarantee you’ll be cared for!